ShH01m3s/fself/README.md

-# fself
+# forensic_mac_script
-Forensic setup elf.
-This script will help to configure macOS for forensic purposes.
+A bash script to install main general and forensic utilities for macOS.
+It's just the beginning of its journey.